audiojs/audio/README.md

 //write 100 samples to the right channel starting from 1000 sample audio.write(new Float32Array(100).fill(0), {start: 1000, channels: 1})

+//fill 1s of audio starting from .5s with constant value .5 audio.write(.5, .5, 1)
 ```

 #### Data type

 Type | Meaning
 ---|---
+`Number` | Value to fill interval with.
 `Array<Array>` | Array with channels data.
 `AudioBuffer`, `AudioBufferList`, `Audio` | Other audio source.
 `Array<Number>`, `Float32Array`, `Float64Array` | Raw samples from `-1..+1` range, interpreted by `options.format` |